OpenTransfr/Core/docs/rootTables.rst

 .. image:: images/Entity-Table.png

-The entity table holds recognised organisations and their access level on the network.
+The entity table holds *recognised* organisations and their access level on the network.
+It's different from the ::ref:`username table<_usernameTable>` which represents anyone.
 For example, if you create a new bank, a new entry shows up in this table.

 :ID
     A unique number assigned to each entity.
 This is usually used by the balances table.